jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ### 3. Directory

-For when you want to run several private servers, possibly behind a firwall or on a LAN.
-Examples include online events or musical associations, sectional rehearsals or music lessons.
-Most people can ignore this type.
+For when you want to run a number of private servers, possibly also behind a firewall or on a LAN.
+Examples include online events, music associations, sectional rehearsals or music lessons for schools.

-To view servers listed by a custom directory server, musicians must enter the address in their client’s "Custom Directory Server" settings field.
-They will then see a Connection Setup list which is generated by that directory server.
+To view servers listed by a custom Directory Server, musicians must enter the address in their client’s "Custom Directory Server" settings field.
+They will then see a Connection Setup list which is generated by your Directory.

-Normal server operators can also register with your custom directory server so their servers can show up in your server list by setting yours as their `--directoryserver` option.
+Normal server operators can register with your Directory so their servers can show up in your server list by setting your Directory address as their `--directoryserver` option at startup.

-To run a server as a Directory Server, it should be configured with `--directoryserver localhost` (that is, specify itself as the directory server to query).
+To run a server as a Directory, it should be configured with `--directoryserver localhost` (that is, making itself the Directory to query for servers).

-#### Directory Server points to note
+#### Points to note about Directories

-- If you want to control which servers can register with your Directory Server, you can enable a whitelist with the `--listfilter` command line option.
-See the [command line options page](Command-Line-Options) for further information about this feature and other parameters you can set.
+- If you want to control which servers can register with your Directory, you can enable a whitelist with the `--listfilter` command line option.
+See the section on command line options later in this document.

-- When running a public Directory Server behind a NAT firewall on a private network, use the `--serverpublicip` option to specify the public IP address of the server(s) being listed by your Directory Server.
+- When running a public Directory Server behind a NAT firewall on a private network, use the `--serverpublicip` option to specify the public IP address of the server(s) being listed by your Directory.
 This is necessary to allow clients on the public Internet to connect to them via NAT.
 Note that for the servers using this option, you will still need proper port forwarding in your router/firewall.

 # Bandwidth use